Akrasr/Apollo-Justice-Script-Editor/README.md

 # How to edit the font?
 You can use my FontInfo editor: https://github.com/Akrasr/FontInfo-Editor.
 The script characters' codes start with 0x90.
 And the characters codes in font_info are less by 0x90 (144) then in the script.
 For example, the G is saved in font_info as 61(0x3d) so in the script it is saved as 0xcd(201).
-After editing the font and placing it to the game, rewrite the aj3dsOrigCharConv dictionary is the way you need it.
+After editing the font and placing it to the game, rewrite the aj3dsOrigCharConv dictionary in a way you need it.
 And update dlgTool's dictionary in the same way.